Unsecured Loans

 LendingPoint is an online lender with a unique AI model that helps it see beyond your credit score when deciding whether to offer you an unsecured loan.
 This makes it a solid choice for borrowers with fair credit who want access to a loan with no prepayment fees and a fast funding timeline.

-Though LendingPoint may approve you with a credit score as low as 660, you’ll likely only qualify for its highest interest rates.
+With a maximum loan amount of $36,500, this lender may be a good choice for those looking to take out a midsized loan to cover expenses.
+Though LendingPoint may approve you with a credit score as low as 660, you’ll likely only qualify for its highest interest rates if you don’t have good credit.

 How to qualify